 It’s only taken a couple of decades for supply chains to take over the running of the global marketplace.
-Most of this can be seen as a direct result of technological improvements.
+Most of this can be seen as a direct result of supply chain innovations.
 Being able to collect massive amounts of data has meant that supply chains can now make vital business decisions off the back of big data.

 Tapping into this type of advanced technology makes it easier for logistics companies to improve the distribution of freight as it moves through the supply chain in order to meet customer expectations.